jaspector

 All building and development in the unincorporated county requires a development permit under the Sustainable Land Development Code (SLDC), including: residential or commercial construction or additions; grading; lot splits or subdivisions; fences or walls over 6 feet high; solar electric systems; any change in use; demolition; manufactured home or modular home placement; accessory structures.

-Typical processing time is Approximately 15 working days for standard residential applications not requiring a public hearing.
+Building permit processing times in unincorporated Santa Fe County, NM typically run Approximately 15 working days for standard residential applications not requiring a public hearing.
 Applications with public hearings vary..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Santa Fe County, NM.
 The following work is generally exempt: Routine maintenance and repair that does not alter the structure, occupancy, or use; Interior cosmetic work (painting, flooring, cabinetry, countertops) that does not involve structural changes or new plumbing/electrical; Agricultural structures in rural areas may have reduced requirements (varies - confirm with division).
 Note: Santa Fe County's SLDC is broadly inclusive; very little construction or land alteration is exempt.
 When in doubt, contact the division at 505-986-6225 to confirm.
+When in doubt, confirm with the local building department before starting work.